enewe101/cluster-func/README.md

 and error-prone.

-Sure, `xargs` is nice, assuming that you can conveniently get the shell to spit out your argument values easily.
+Sure, `xargs` is nice, assuming that you can conveniently get the shell to spit out your argument values.
 But that's often not the case, and you may need your arguments to be arbitrary python types, not strings.

 And, sure, Hadoop is nice too, assuming you've got a lot of time to burn